Jan. 6 rioter who assaulted Capitol Officer Sicknick sentenced to 6 years in prison

 Khater traveled to the Capitol on Jan.
 6, with his now co-defendant, George Pierre Tanios of Morgantown, W.V.
 Tanios had purchased two cannisters of pepper spray and two cannisters of bear spray sometime before the two men arrived in D.C., the Justice Department says.

-They attended former President Donald Trump's rally at the Ellipse and then marched to the Capitol building, where they joined the mob in attempting to stop the certification of the 2020 presidential election.
+They attended former President Donald Trump's rally at the Ellipse and then marched to the Capitol building, where they joined the mob.

 As the mob pushed to enter the building, law enforcement officers attempted to keep protesters back by utilizing a bike rack as a barrier.
 At 2:23 p.m., rioters tried to pull the rack away from officers, which is when Khater pepper-sprayed Sicknick in the face, forcing the officer to retreat, the DOJ statement said.